hwaweru/quizboard/README.md

 -See a small description of the Quiz Board on the landing page.
 -Read the question.
--Select the correct answers
+-Select the correct answers.
--Answer all
+-Answer all questions.
--Click the submit button once all questions are answered
+-Click the submit button and get a percentage score based on the correct answers submitted.

 ## Known Bugs